 The 5 Things You Need to Get Started in Voice Acting

-Believe or not, I'm going to tell you what these things are right off the bat.
+Believe it or not, I'll tell you what these things are right off the bat.

-But it is important for you to understand the why rather than the what because the process and your efforts will be meaningless if if you can't use the things you're provided to your advantage.
+But you need to understand the why rather than the what.
+The process and your efforts will be meaningless if you can't use the things provided to your advantage.

-So here are the things you need which I will separate each requirement into different sections:
+So here are the things you need.
+I will separate each requirement into different sections:

 A good microphone, a laptop & the space for solitude

-Getting comfortable hearing your own voice & other methods
+Getting comfortable hearing your voice & other methods

 Less is More